WETLANDS AND STREAMS CODE

-- Provided an overview of the science relevant to the functions and values of wetlands and streams (critical areas) and a brief description of the existing critical areas in Kirkland.
+- Provides an overview of the science relevant to the functions and values of wetlands and streams (critical areas) and a brief description of the existing critical areas in Kirkland.

-- This document provided a review of the City's old critical areas regulations, noting gaps where existing regulations may not be consistent with Best Available Science, the Growth Management Act, and/or its implementing rules.
+- Provides a review of the City's old critical areas regulations, noting gaps where old regulations were not consistent with Best Available Science, the Growth Management Act, and/or its implementing rules.

 Wetlands, Streams and Frequently Flooded Areas FAQs and Background Information: